paulw11/subscription-monitor/README.md

 It will periodically refresh the application receipt and validate it against your server.
 It will then deliver an NSNotification (and optionally invoke a closure) to let your app know that the receipt has been refreshed and that it should check for changes in subscriptions.

 ## Requirements
-SubscriptionManager supports iOS 9 and above.
+SubscriptionMonitor supports iOS 9 and above.
 Your project must be written in Swift 3 in order to integrate SubscriptionManager.
 An external web server is required to communicate with Apple's servers to perform receipt validation.

 ## Installation